Decoherence and entropy generation at one loop in the inflationary de Sitter spacetime for Yukawa interaction: Some useful identities

 We shall use some relations derived in~\cite{Prokopec:2008gw} for the complexified de Sitter invariant $2$-point functions, $y_{\pm\pm}$, defined in \ref{distance}, \ref{distance1} and \ref{distance2}.
 For example, we have

 We also have

 as well as

 Introducing a renormalisation scale $\mu$ with mass dimension one, we can modify \ref{deSitterRel} by including a term dependent on $\mu$.
-This modification allows us to eliminate the divergence in the self energy using appropriate counterterms in the action.
+This modification allows us to eliminate the divergence in the self energy using appropriate counter terms in the action.
 Additionally, we have

 Putting things together now, we have from \ref{deSitterRel},

 We also note that for any function $f(y)$, not containing $y^{-1}$, we have

 where a prime denotes derivative once with respect to $\eta$.
 The above gives identities useful for our purpose